-These are trends that have been starting to come to a head for at least a decade.
+These trends have been coming to a head for at least a decade.
 An oft-cited Ernst and Young report from 2008 showed wide agreement that the role of controllers was poised for a broadening that would turn it into a driver of business.
 The fact that the financial community still refers to that report is an indication of how spot on its predictions were.

 Building a team that preempts problems

-But building a team is more than just filling empty roles.
-Today’s controllers need to have an understanding of how to build their team for the future of business financials, which means understanding better than anyone else where the industry is headed.
+But building a team is more than just filling empty seats.
+Today’s controllers need to understand how to build their team for the future of business financials, which means understanding better than anyone else where the industry is headed.
 From automation to security for the mobile workforce, a controller must have a keen understanding of how to start filling needs before they fully appear.

 “Given three years to do something about it, most finance departments promptly forgot about the new regulations. . .
 Today they’re either panicking to very little effect, or being willfully ignorant.
 Make no mistake — some corporate valuations are going to tank as a result…”